Fortnum & Mason: History

 The shop at 181–184 Piccadilly was rebuilt between 1926 and 1927 to a Neo-Georgian design by the architects Wimperis, Simpson and Guthrie.
 The building also incorporates 22–27 Duke Street and 42–45 Jermyn Street.

 In April 1951, the Canadian businessman W. Garfield Weston acquired the store and became its chairman following a boardroom coup.
 In 1964, he commissioned a four-ton clock to be installed above the main entrance of the store as a tribute to its founders.
 Every hour, 4 ft models of William Fortnum and Hugh Mason emerge and bow to each other, with chimes and 18th-century style music playing in the background.
 The chimes were incorporated into Jonathan Dove's orchestral adaptation of Zeb Soanes' children's book Gaspard's Foxtrot, which depicts the clock and its figures as illustrated by James Mayhew.
 Since Garfield Weston's death in 1978, the store has been run by two of his granddaughters, Jana Khayat and Kate Hobhouse.
 The Chief Executive Officer is Tom Athron, who joined the business in December 2020.

 The store underwent a £24 million refurbishment in 2007 as part of its tercentenary celebrations.

 Lynn Chadwick, ‘King and Queen’, 1990, Bronze.
 Sited above the entrance to Fortnum and Mason, Piccadilly, London.

 In March 2012, Queen Elizabeth II, Camilla (then Duchess of Cornwall) and Catherine (then Duchess of Cambridge) made their first official joint visit to Fortnum & Mason.
 During this visit, they were each presented with their own personalised hampers.
 The Queen opened the Diamond Jubilee Tea Salon on the fourth floor.

 In November 2013, the company's first additional store was opened at St Pancras International station.
 The retailer has since opened stores and restaurants at Heathrow Terminal 5 (in 2014) and at The Royal Exchange (in 2018).

 Fortnum & Mason opened its first standalone store outside Britain in Dubai on 21 March 2014.

 On 4 April 2019, it was announced that Fortnum & Mason would open a Hong Kong store at K11 Musea in September 2019.
 The 7,000 square-foot space features a retail store and restaurant.

+In October 2025, the company opened its first UK store outside of London at Bicester Village, as well as its first ever Fortnum & Mason 'On the Go', a hospitality kiosk offering crumpets and hot drinks.

+Organisation

-Fortnum & Mason Food and Drink Awards
+Food and drink awards

 Fortnum & Mason runs an annual food and drinks awards scheme.
-According to the company's former CEO Ewan Venters, the awards recognise ‘the pinnacle of high achievement in food and drink across the media’.
+According to the company's former CEO Ewan Venters, the awards recognise "the pinnacle of high achievement in food and drink across the media".
 The awards celebrate writers, publishers, presenters, image-makers and personalities working in the food and drink industry.

 The 2018 awards ceremony was hosted by Claudia Winkleman and winners included Nadiya Hussain, Nigel Slater and Jay Rayner.